comegrant/dbt_docs_test/projects/data-model/transform/models/silver/pim/_pim__docs.md

 # Recipes
 {% docs column__recipe_id %}

-The primary key of the recipes table in the pim database.
+The unique identifier of a recipes.

 {% enddocs %}